Pamela Krayenbuhl, Ph.D.

 Writer - I am currently working on a few academic articles and beginning the process of producing a book manuscript that expands upon on my dissertation research.
 My dissertation examined the intersection of dance cultures with commercial film & television cultures in midcentury America, with a particular focus on issues of race and masculinity.
 In the past, I've written essays and given talks on dance, media, and intermediality more generally.

 Dancer & Choreographer - A classically trained ballet dancer, I spent the last four years dancing with and choreographing for Modet Dance Collective, which I co-founded in 2013.
-Modet still performs at least once a year (but usually more!) in Chicago.
+In Doha, I am serving as choreographer for the in-progress student collaboration "[dis]Connect: An iGeneration Experience."

 (Digital) Archivist - I catalogued the many (500+!) dance films and videos in Chicago Film Archives' vast Ruth Page Collection.
 This exciting collection, which spans 1922-1999, serves as a visual record of Page's long and influential career as a Chicago-based dancer, choreographer, and company director.